 14. Be patient

-You have to trust the process.
+You have to trust the process, and keep going every day.
+Even if it’s taking long, never take back an ex who dumped you.
 As cliché as it sounds, time heals.
 But no one can guarantee how long it may take.
 Physical distance, distractions, and support groups help, but still, it is a long recovery process.
-So be patient if you want to lose feelings for someone you see every day.
-Do not relapse.
-Even if it’s taking long, never take back an ex who dumped you.
-Have faith, it will work out in the end.
+So, be patient if you want to lose feelings for someone who does not feel the same way about you.
+Have faith, it will all work out in the end.

 If you feel that you can’t take it anymore or if nothing is working, then seek professional guidance.
-We, at Bonobology, offer an extensive panel of skilled and experienced counselors for any of your relationship questions like: How to lose feelings for someone you love?
+Your mental health is an investment.
+All the things that are confusing you or bogging you down can indeed be done away with.
+If you want to seek clarity about your situation, we, at Bonobology, offer an extensive panel of skilled and experienced counselors for any of your relationship concerns.

-- To lose feelings for your boyfriend, analyze why you revered this person and why they are not right for you
+- To lose feelings for your boyfriend/girlfriend, analyze why you revered this person and why they are not right for you

 - Prioritize yourself.
-Do things you love, allow yourself time to grieve, and seek a support group in family and friends
+Do things you love, allow yourself time to grieve, and seek support in family and friends

-- Distance yourself from the person you had feelings for
+- Distance yourself from the person you have feelings for

 - Keep yourself distracted by learning new skills and seeking new experiences

 - Believe in yourself and that you will get better